Benno-K/dovecot/README.md

 I was using dovecot for
 several years on my raspi
 without ever having to deal
 with it.
-However updating
-the system became definitely
+But I had to update
-necessary because raspbian
+the system because raspbian
-stretch was end of life.
+stretch was end of life, a fact that I had ignored way too long, simply because I was not aware of it.

-I ignoref thid pretty long
+So I ignored this pretty long
 until they finslly removed
 the repos from the official
 server.